jamcha-aa/Annin/README.md

 Annin supports Markdown format and its preview.

 Annin does not collect any data.
-When you finish writing, click "save" icon.
-Then texts are downloaded as `2019-05-01-00-00-00.md`.
+Everytime you click "save" icon or `Ctrl + s`, texts are downloaded as `2019-05-01-00-00-00.md`.

 The window of Annin is fixed with 740 x 500 for my chromebook (its resolution is only 1366 x 768).